 Do you run on hard surfaces such as concrete?
 You could be inducing harm to your knees.
 However, researchers recommend that you run on softer surfaces like grass to reduce the amount of shock that hits your knees.

-Running can be fun and safe if you have shoes that give proper support to your knees, particularly with bad knees.
+Running Shoes – Running can be fun and safe if you have shoes that give proper support to your knees, particularly running shoes for bad knees.

 You’ll need to choose shoes that can cushion your knees, by absorbing excessive pressure that could cause further impairment to your bad knee.